-Final image with lights and windows with darker wall finish
+Final image with lights, windows, and darker wall finish

 Visual transmittance adjusted for glazing

-Final image with lights and windows with white wall finish
+Final image with lights, windows, and white wall finish

-TIP: For additional information on lighting in SketchUp, be sure to check out this Enscape blog post: Best Practices for Lights and Materials in SketchUp.
+- More information on lighting in SketchUp: Best Practices for Lights and Materials in SketchUp.

 FYI: In this example, we are in a MEP Revit model and the architect has added a self-illuminating effect to their ceilings.
 Since this is a linked model, the MEP engineers cannot directly change this setting.
 Thus, like the previous ‘bright sky’ example, this is causing a contrast issue for Auto Exposure.